 The three elements are Chemistry, Timing, and Money.

-Chemistry is a rapport or a connection between you and the clients.
+Chemistry is a rapport or a connection between you and the customers.
 Sometimes what you have in common is past history, mutual friends, or maybe you share similar values.

 Sometimes the communication just seems to click.
 Chemistry is hard to define.
 It is different for everyone, but most people know when the chemistry is there or can learn to identify chemistry.
 The most significant impact of chemistry is that it usually leads to trust.
 And trust is what ultimately opens the door for the sale.